Hello! Welcome to our Project Stella Blog!

 Did you have a horrible first event?
 Did you plan a service project and no one showed up or there was miscommunication so you didn’t have food or supplies?
 These are very common situations that project leaders have faced.
 You are not alone.
 But on your resume or cover letter you want to talk about what you did take care of the situation.
 What did you learn from the experience and how did you make changes for the next time so you were successful.

 So…how do you develop these skills to list on your resume?

 You want to make sure that you have experiences to talk about specific things you have done to demonstrate them.

 The best way to get these skills is to organize your own service project or volunteer program.
-I can help you do that through my online course: The Complete Guide for Student Leaders to plan Meaningful Service Projects.
+I can help you do that through the workbook: The Complete Guide for Student Leaders to plan Meaningful Service Projects.
 In just a couple of hours, you will know all the basics – from creating a vision to developing community partners and recruiting volunteers.
-I show you how to Create a Buzz, plan a budget, and walk through all the logistics.
+I walk you through how to Create a Buzz, plan a budget, and walk through all the logistics.
 As someone who has spent year planning projects – from small groups to large community events – I am breaking down each step into a manageable process.
 AND, I then give you the ability to use your experience to really shine on your applications for colleges, scholarships, and jobs.

 Develop your Leadership Skills

 Want to inspire your kids or your students?
 Check out our new book – 52 Kids who R.O.C.K.
 Every Day: Inspiring stories of young people who Radiate Outrageous Compassion & Kindness.
 Order today on Amazon!